-Apollo 14 lifted off on Jan.
-31, 1971, with high hopes following the near-disaster that was the previous mission.
-This fourth manned moon shot is most famous as the mission where an astronaut played golf, but there were other adventures the crew encountered along the way.
-They searched for evidence of an asteroid that carved a large crater in the moon, and fought glitches and false alarms as they made their way to the Fra Mauro highlands.
+Today, many people best remember this mission as the one where an astronaut hit golf balls on the moon, but the crew also had several other adventures.
+The team searched for evidence of an asteroid that carved a large crater in the moon and fought glitches and false alarms as they made their way to the Fra Mauro highlands.

 A launch glitch

 Apollo 14's prime geologic target was Cone Crater.
-The crew planned to climb the slope, reach the rim — which was 300 feet (91 meters) above the landing site — and then look for rocks that could have flown up from the moon's bedrock after a meteor smashed into the surface millions of years before.
+The crew planned to climb the slope, reach the rim — which was 300 feet (91 meters) above the landing site — and then look for rocks that could have flown up from the moon's bedrock after a meteor smashed into the surface millions of years earlier.